-Business textbook authors must be devastated that one the juiciest business case studies in recent years exploded into the headlines just a little too late to be included in the latest editions of their textbooks for the 2012/13 academic year.
-Without doubt, this one will be puzzled over and debated for many years to come in business studies classes and on MBA courses up and down the country and across the world.
+Business textbook authors must be devastated that one of the juiciest business case studies in recent years exploded into the headlines just a little too late to be included in the latest editions of their textbooks for the 2012/13 academic year.
+Without a doubt, this one will be puzzled over and debated for many years to come in business studies classes and on MBA courses up and down the country and across the world.
 The central question that all this analysis will focus upon will surely be how could G4S get it so spectacularly wrong?

-Today saw embarrassment heaped on embarrassment as Whitehall and the Olympic organising committee drafted in 1200 further security personnel from the army, navy and RAF to further supplement the private security guards that G4S were contracted to provide for the Olympics which start this weekend.
-This 1200 are in addition to the 3500 that are already standing post.
+Today saw embarrassment heaped on embarrassment as Whitehall and the Olympic organising committee drafted in 1200 further security personnel from the army, navy, and RAF to further supplement the private security guards that G4S was contracted to provide for the Olympics which start this weekend.
+This 1200 are in addition to the 3500 that are already standing a post.
 The security firm has supplied fewer than 6,000 guards despite a contract to provide more than 10,000, with the armed forces forced to make up the shortfall so as not to compromise the security of the London Games".

 This after Nick Buckles, G4S Chief Executive, was mauled by a parliamentary select committee this time last week.
 We learned there that despite the scale in the shortfall of staff recruited, he hadn't known about any issues with the contract till July.
 Not that he feels any contrition for this.
 In an interview published in the Telegraph two days before the select committee hearing, he said when asked if he accepted responsibility for what had happened,